-The 8th grade class of Saint Benedict Catholic School leads the school in community service through their example.
+The student council of Saint Benedict Catholic School leads the school in community service through their example.
 Throughout the year, the 8th grade looks for opportunities to earn money and provide assistance.
-They sponsor a Fish Fry during Lent, volunteer at Oktoberfest, and lend a helping hand wherever they are needed.
+They sponsor a soup supper during Lent, volunteer at Oktoberfest, and lend a helping hand wherever they are needed.
 At the conclusion of each year, the students help to decide which organizations they would like to support with their contributions.
-This past year the students of the 8th grade class gave away over $2,000 in charitable donations.
+This past year the Student Council gave away over $2,000 in charitable donations.

 Friends of the Homeless

 Helping those in need is a key precept of the Gospel message.
 Saint Benedict puts this into action through a partnership with the Richmond Friends of the Homeless.
 Once a month, the students assemble 100 bag lunches.
 Representatives from the 8th grade distribute the lunches at Greater Mount Moriah Baptist Church.